I am so excited to share this recipe for vegan cheesecake with you! It is so good, sensational really!

 - Once the cheesecake is thawed, keep it stored in the refrigerator (not freezer).

 *The topping must be made with coconut butter and not coconut oil.
+If you can’t easily find coconut butter you can also make your own.
+It’s super easy and fun to make.

 *Prep time does not include time spent setting in the freezer.